-5 years ago, anybody thought Linux can be beautiful and user-friendly, but recently a few Distros (aka.
-Linux Versions) polished and improve the UI/UX (User Interface/ User Experience), making Linux a beautiful and easy-to-use Operative System.
+5 years ago, nobody thought Linux could be beautiful and user-friendly, but recently a few Distros (aka.
+Linux Versions) polished and improved the UI/UX (User Interface/ User Experience), making Linux a beautiful and easy-to-use Operative System.

-There are many projects that have been improving the user experience; Gnome 40(included in Ubuntu and Fedora), KDE(5.20), Pop!OS, ZorinOS(16), ElementaryOS (6), and SolusOS(Budgie 4.2) are only a handful of them but there are several other Distros available.
+Many projects have been improving the user experience; Gnome 40(included in Ubuntu and Fedora), KDE(5.20), Pop!OS, ZorinOS(16), ElementaryOS (6), and SolusOS(Budgie 4.2) are only a handful of them but there are several other Distros available.

-Most of the biggest Steam titles will run on Linux and the few handfuls, of top-tier games that don’t run in Linux, are because of the anti-cheating software that those developers used, and Steam is already making this compatible.
+Most of the biggest Steam titles will run on Linux and the few handfuls of top-tier games that don’t run on Linux, are because of the anti-cheating software that those developers used, and Steam is already making this compatible.

 If you’re interested in using Linux but want to ensure that your favorite game is compatible, search for it on ProtonDB.

 Being brief, Microsoft Office 365 is not yet compatible with Linux but there are three ways to work around this:

 - Use an alternative Office Suite, LibreOffice, OnlyOffice, Google Docs, Office 365 Online, WPS Office, SoftMaker FreeOffice

 - Third-party software to force it to run in Windows: Wine, CrossOver from CodeWeavers

 - Fmstrat/Winapps; this latest requires a local Windows Virtual Machine and uses Remote Desktop to launch each app from the Linux OS to the VM